onlyOneYR/elasticsearch/intl.en-US/Best Practices/Elasticsearch index migration from AWS to Alibaba Cloud.md

 ## Introduction {#section_x4j_php_fhb .section}

- Concepts
+ **Concepts**

--   Elasticsearch: A distributed, RESTful search and analytics engine capable of solving a growing number of use cases.
+-   **Elasticsearch**: A distributed, RESTful search and analytics engine capable of solving a growing number of use cases.
 As the heart of the Elastic Stack, it centrally stores your data so you can discover the expected and uncover the unexpected.
--   Kibana: Lets you visualize your Elasticsearch data and navigate the Elastic Stack.
+-   **Kibana**: Lets you visualize your Elasticsearch data and navigate the Elastic Stack.
--   Amazon Elasticsearch Service: Amazon Elasticsearch Service is a fully managed service that delivers Elasticsearch’s easy-to-use APIs and real-time analytics capabilities alongside the availability, scalability, and security that production workloads require.
+-   **Amazon Elasticsearch Service**: Amazon Elasticsearch Service is a fully managed service that delivers Elasticsearch’s easy-to-use APIs and real-time analytics capabilities alongside the availability, scalability, and security that production workloads require.
 It’s easy to deploy, secure, operate, and scale Elasticsearch for log analytics, full text search, application monitoring, and more.
--   Alibaba Elasticsearch Service: Alibaba Cloud’s Elasticsearch service.
+-   **Alibaba Elasticsearch Service**: Alibaba Cloud’s Elasticsearch service.
 In this guide, we explain how to use Elasticsearch through our Alibaba Cloud China site.
 Have not onboard on International site.
--   Snapshot and Restore: You can store snapshots of individual indexes or an entire cluster in a remote repository like a shared file system, S3, or HDFS.
+-   **Snapshot and Restore**: You can store snapshots of individual indexes or an entire cluster in a remote repository like a shared file system, S3, or HDFS.
 These snapshots can be restored relatively quickly, so they are ideal for backup.
 However, snapshots can only be restored to versions of Elasticsearch that can read the indexes:

     -   A snapshot of an index created in 5.x can be restored to 6.x.
     -   A snapshot of an index created in 2.x can be restored to 5.x.